With Our Organic Zucchini, Sustainability Starts at the Farm

 Sustainable Farming Practices

 Our partner’s farm, which spans over 6,000 acres, is only a couple of miles from its processing plant, cutting down on transportation time and wasted resources.

 To reduce waste, they have a sustainable wastewater program—all plant wastewater is treated and used for crop irrigation.
 After treatment, this wastewater is sent to a retention pond, which also provides a lovely habitat for migrating birds and waterfowl in the middle of an otherwise arid landscape.

 On the business side, an 11-acre, state-of-the-art solar array helps power the farm’s processing plant and equipment, reducing energy costs and its overall environmental footprint.
 And within the processing plant, all of the company’s lighting is considered high efficiency while high-speed, roll-up zone separation doors help minimize refrigeration needs.

 Why We Love Zucchini

 Mild-tasting and extremely versatile, zucchini is one of our favorite ingredients as we head into summer, so much so that we’ve incorporated it into a number of our recipes—72, to be exact.

-Every year, we source over 700,000 pounds of organic green zucchini from our partner to use in some of our favorite products, including Amy’s Cheese Enchilada, Vegetable Lasagna, Rustic Italian Vegetable Soup and Roasted Vegetable Tamale, among others.
+Every year, we source over 700,000 pounds of organic green zucchini from our partner to use in some of our favorite products, including Amy’s Black Bean Enchilada, Vegetable Lasagna, Rustic Italian Vegetable Soup and Roasted Vegetable Tamale, among others.
 The farm also supplies us annually with 120,000 pounds of organic summer squash for our Thai Green Curry, Organic Vegetable Barley Soup and other tasty dishes.